Mohamed-Hasan/module-nft/README.md

 ## Description

-- It is a module that is used to retrieve some information about NFT from Etherium Network
+- It is a module that is used to retrieve some information about NFT from Ethereum Network
 - This module is powered by [NestJs](https://nestjs.com/) framework

 ## Installation